Jardo72/Python-Sudoku-Sandbox/README.md

 #### SearchSupport

-Each of the search algorithms works with instance(s) of the `Grid` class as well as with instances of exclusion logic clasess provided by the [searchsupport](./searchsupport.py) module.
-Therefore, the `searchsupport` module provides the `SearchSupport` class which aggregates and coordinates an instance of `Grid` with instances of the above mentioned exclusion logic classes.
+Each of the search algorithms works with instance(s) of the `Grid` class as well as with instances of exclusion logic clasess provided by the [search_support](./sudoku/search/util/search_support.py) module.
+Therefore, the `search_support` module provides the `SearchSupport` class which aggregates and coordinates an instance of `Grid` with instances of the above mentioned exclusion logic classes.
 Such a design prevents code duplication and simplifies implementation of the search algorithms.
-Even new search algorithm implementations are supposed to use the `SearchSupport` class which is a facade encapsulating the internals of the `searchsupport` module.
+Even new search algorithm implementations are supposed to use the `SearchSupport` class which is a facade encapsulating the internals of the `search_support` module.
 Search algorithm implementations are not permitted to use the other classes directly.

 #### Search Engine, Contract between Search Engine and Search Algorithm Implementations

-The class `SearchEngine` provided by the [search_engine.py](./sudoku/search/engine/searchengine.py) module is one of the key components of the entire application.
+The class `SearchEngine` provided by the [search_engine.py](./sudoku/search/engine/search_engine.py) module is one of the key components of the entire application.
 It:

 * instantiates the desired search algorithm
 * controls/drives the search by invocations of methods implemented by the search algorithm
 * measures the duration of the search and takes care for handling of timeout
 * counts the number of cell values tried

 Each implementation of a search algorithm must be derived from the `AbstractSearchAlgorithm` base class (see [abstract_search_algorithm.py](./sudoku/search/engine/abstract_search_algorithm.py)).

-* an initializer (i.e. the `__init__`) method with one and only parameter, namely the `self` reference.
+Its initializer (i.e. the `__init__`) method must have only single parameter, namely the `self` reference.
 Any other parameters are forbidden.

-This is a precondition for successfull instantiation of the search algorithm by the search engine.
-* `start` method with two parameters, namely the `self` reference and a reference to a `Grid` instance representing the puzzle to be solved.
-The `start` method is supposed to initialize the algorithm and prepare it for the first search step (i.e. the very first invocation of the `next_step` method).
-However, the `start` method is not supposed to set any cell values.
-The `start` method has no return value.
-* `next_step` method with `self` reference as the one and only parameter.
-Single invocation of this method is supposed to apply a single cell value.
-The search engine counts the number of invocations of the `next_step` method in order to determine the number of cell values tried by the search.
-This method returns one of the elements of the `SearchStepOutcome` enum (see [searchalgorithm](./searchalgorithm.py) module).
-If the `next_step` method cannot apply any cell value, it has to abort the search by returning one of the enum elements indicating dead end.
-* `last_step_outcome` property providing access to a `Grid` instance representing the status of the search after the last invocation of the above described `next_step` method.
+#### Search Algorithm Registry, Discovery of Search Algorithms